PolymathicAI/AstroCLIP/README.md

   <tr>
 </table>

-We report R-squared metrics on redshift and galaxy property estimation and accuracy on galaxy morphology classification (averaged across all labels).
+We report R-squared metrics on redshift and galaxy property estimation (averaged across all properties) and accuracy on galaxy morphology classification (averaged across all labels).
 Our models are marked with an asterisk (*).

 ## Data Access